 In the winter of 2014, Prospect Gymnastics began with just one coach and a few students in the back of a music studio.
-We opened our own gymnastics facility at 1023 Church Avenue that summer offering gymnastics classes, birthday parties, team gymnastics, camp and toddler open play.
-Prospect Gymnastics quickly evolved into a collaborative community where we do our best to serve our neighborhoods and promote healthy minds and bodies.
-Our motto is “Build Skills, Gain Confidence, Have Fun.”
-This reflects our belief that every time we raise an individual child up, we are building a stronger better connected community.
+That summer, we opened our own gymnastics facility at 1023 Church Avenue offering gymnastics classes, birthday parties, team gymnastics, camp, and toddler open play.
+Prospect Gymnastics quickly evolved into a collaborative community where we do our best to serve our neighborhood and promote healthy minds and bodies.
+Our motto is “Build Skills.
+Gain Confidence.
+Have Fun.”
+This reflects our belief that every time we raise an individual child up, we are building a stronger, more connected community.

 What makes us special?

-Our curriculum is un-matched.
-We provide step by step drills that aid children in physically recognizing and remembering skills even in adult hood.
-Have you ever wondered why you never had to re-learn how to ride a bike?
-Muscle memory.
-Here at Prospect Gymnastics we work hard on connecting the dots and creating long lasting results.
+Our curriculum is unmatched.
+We provide step-by-step drills that aid children in physically recognizing and remembering skills, even in adulthood.
+Have you ever wondered why you never had to relearn how to ride a bike?
+It’s because of muscle memory.
+Here at Prospect Gymnastics we work hard on connecting the dots and creating long-lasting results.

-Above everything, our facility is clean, we have wonderful trained staff, love kids and make a difference every day.
+Additionally, our facility is clean, we have wonderful, well-trained staff, love kids, and strive to make a difference every day.

-• Gain Confidence: Accomplishing skills through hard work and taking risks will foster a “can do” attitude in children.
+• Gaining Confidence: Accomplishing skills through hard work and taking risks fosters a “can do” attitude in children.

-• Have fun: Learning how to enjoy physical fitness, especially at a young age, will promote a healthy life style in the future.
+• Having Fun: Learning how to enjoy physical fitness, especially at a young age, promotes a healthy lifestyle in the future.